Curious crossing-critical edges: Abstract

 \section{Abstract}

 Motivated by Kuratowski's theorem, a Kuratowski subgraph of a graph is a subgraph that is a subdivided $K_5$ or a subdivided $K_{3,3}$.
 An edge is crossing-critical if the crossing number decreases after removing the edge.
 In this note, we present the following examples: a graph with an edge that is crossed in every optimal drawing of the graph, but the edge is not in any Kuratowski subgraph of the graph; a graph with an edge that is in every Kuratowski subgraph but is not crossed in any optimal drawing of the graph; and a graph with a crossing-critical edge that is not present in any Kuratowski subgraph and is not crossed in any optimal drawing of the graph.
+F\'ary's theorem implies that the Kuratowski subgraphs are the only obstructions to a graph having a crossing-free drawing with all edges drawn as straight lines.
+The three example graphs given also hold if we restrict drawings to only have straight line edges, and thus also apply to the rectilinear crossing number.